- Apply links menu

-Organising a programme of about 300 walks pa, ranging from strenuous hill walks to local ramblers.
-Promotion of walking and protection and enhancement of the walking environment.
+Organises a programme of about 300 walks per annum, ranging from strenuous hill walks to local rambles.
+Also promotion of walking and protection and enhancement of the walking environment.

-We meet to sing shapenote songs from The Sacred Harp 1991 edition, every Tuesday 7pm in St Marks Baptist Church, Easton, Bristol BS5 6HX.
-All welcome. £1 suggested donation for the use of the church.
+We meet to sing shape note songs from the Sacred Harp (1991 edition), every Tuesday at 7.15pm in the Benjamin Perry Boathouse.
+All welcome.
+Donations are accepted for the use of the space.

 Shared Lives approved carer shares their home and family life with a vulnerable person.
 We provide care and support to vulnerable adults – those with learning difficulties, dementia, mental health issues, or another disability.
 The users of the service generally live within the carer's home.
 We carefully match carer to service user and support the on-going relationship.
 Carers come from a range of backgrounds with different family circumstances.
 Could you or someone you know join us?

 Shintaido: Meditation in Motion.
 Shintaido is a new art of movement from Japan, with roots in the traditional martial and healing arts.
 It offers a unique combination of soft and expansive, dynamic movement, incorporating voice, touch, and moving meditation.
 Breathe, sweat, stretch, focus your concentration, project your voice, open your body, empty your mind, practice forms and formlessness: study Shintaido.

 Interested in learning karate in Bristol?
 Why not come along to Bristol Shotokan Karate Club.
 Karate is an excellent martial art for improving fitness, strength and flexibility.
 We are a small friendly club training regularly here in Bristol.